HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 The web is built on links.
 On the mobile web, [Unique Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) schemes beyond http/s, can allow users to complete tasks like <a hreflang="en" href="https://developers.google.com/web/fundamentals/native-hardware/click-to-call">dialing a phone number using `tel:`</a> or starting an email with minimal friction.

-The most prevalent URI schemes were `https:`, found on 93.2% of sites, and it's non-secure equivalent, `http:`, appearing on 56.7%.
+The most prevalent URI schemes were `https:`, found on 93.2% of sites, and its non-secure equivalent, `http:`, appearing on 56.7%.
 The high use of non-secure link protocols is noteworthy as 2020 saw major announcements from browsers to protect users' safety by alerting them when content is not secure.

 After webpage links, the next five most used protocols in anchor href values on the mobile web are as follows: